The letters to the seven churches share a similar structure. They each feature:

 · In Smyrna, worshippers of pagan gods wore crowns

-· In that culture, good citizens and victorious athletes received crowns
+· In that culture, good citizens and winning athletes received crowns

 iv.
-Jesus promises a special crown - the crown of life.
+Jesus promised a special crown - the crown of life.
 A champion athlete received a crown of leaves, which would soon get brown and die.
-But Jesus’ champions receive the crown of life.
+Jesus' champions receive the crown of life.

 v.
 "A crown without cares, corivals, envy, end.
 Kings' crowns are so weighty with cares, that oft they make their heads ache.
 Not so with this crown; the joys whereof are without measure or mixture."
 (Trapp)